ReDI-School/hh-dcp-python-intermediate/lesson_11/exercise_3/README.md

 You can test your file watcher by creating a new file in the directory that you are watching.
 You may use the `touch` command to create a new file in the terminal.

+An implementation is provided in the `main.py` file.

 On Linux or MacOS
 ```bash
 touch /path/to/directory/new_file.txt